High-speed digital transformation came with a heavy weight on cybersecurity.

 Cyber crimes have a series of direct and indirect costs for companies because of the damage they can cause to their reputation and the consequential loss of interest in their products and services.
 Among these costs are the loss of financial assets, a fall in the value of shares, loss of intellectual property, legal sues as a result of the violation of confidential information, and those related to supply chain trust contract breach – by both the inability to pay and the loss of credibility.

 There is also the increased cost of cyber insurance, which is calculated on top of the risk and raises exponentially when a cybercrime happens.
-Executives must bear the fines and penalties for failing to comply with current legislation requirements, in particular, the General Data Protection Law (GDPL) or GDPR, due to the leakage or misuse of customers’ sensitive personal data, employees, and partners.
+Executives must bear the fines and penalties for failing to comply with current legislation requirements, in particular, the General Data Protection Law (GDPL), due to the leakage or misuse of customers’ sensitive personal data, employees, and partners.

 Companies of all sectors and sizes are undergoing an intense digital transformation, fueled by the pandemic, which has led them to make available a series of new digital products and services, based on the adoption of new technologies, such as 5G, for example, which has made remote working possible by guaranteeing higher quality and speed of connections.